 License renewals are verified with the licensing board within 30 days of the expiration date.
 The DEA renewals are verified from the U.S. Drug Enforcement Administration or by an updated copy from the provider.
-In scope practitioners that are required to have a DEA and do not currently prescribe would be required to submit documentation that they do not prescribe and provide a covering physician who can subscribe on their behalf.
-If the practitioner states in writing they do not prescribe controlled substances and that in their professional judgment, the patients receiving their care do not require controlled substances, they are therefore not required to have a DEA certificate but must describe their process for handling instances when a patient requires a controlled substance.
 Malpractice insurance renewals are verified by an updated copy of the certificate from the provider.